appvia/terranetes/docs/terranetes-controller/developer/contexts.md

 # Configuration Contexts

-Configuration [Contexts](../reference/contexts.terraform.appvia.io.md) are a means to share common configuration (inputs) between [Configurations](../reference/configurations.terraform.appvia.io.md) in the cluster.
+[Contexts](../reference/contexts.terraform.appvia.io.md) serve as a mechanism for sharing common configuration inputs across [Configurations](../reference/configurations.terraform.appvia.io.md) within a cluster.
+This feature, introduced in version v0.3.25, enables the platform team to provision contexts that can be referenced by any [Configuration](../reference/configurations.terraform.appvia.io.md) for a more streamlined and efficient configuration management process.

 :::tip
 This feature is only available from v0.3.25 onwards
 :::

-These are provisioned by the platform team, but can be referenced by any [Configuration](../reference/configurations.terraform.appvia.io.md)

 ## Viewing the Contexts

-You can list all the [Contexts](../reference/contexts.terraform.appvia.io.md) available via
+To enumerate all available [Contexts](../reference/contexts.terraform.appvia.io.md), execute the following command:

 ```shell
 $ kubectl get contexts
 ```

-The contains is a map of entities which contains both a `description` an d `value`, as such;
+A Context is comprised of variables, each of which is defined by a `description` and a `value`, as outlined below;

 ```yaml
 ---